ZoinerTejada/azure-data-guide/data-guide/common-architectures/big-data.md

 ![Kappa architecture diagram](./images/kappa.png)

 There are some similarities to the lambda architecture's cold path, in that the event data is immutable and all of it is collected, instead of a subset.
 The data, or events, are ingested into a distributed and fault tolerant unified log, of which there is a single deployment.
 These events are ordered, and the current state of an event is changed only by a new event being appended.
 Similar to a lambda architecture's hot path, all processing of events is performed on the input streams and persisted as a real-time view.
-This data can be recomputed at any point, as it is persisted to sclable, fault-tolerant storage.
+This data can be recomputed at any point, as it is persisted to scalable, fault-tolerant storage.

 ### <a name="internetofthings"></a> Internet of Things (IoT)